Parking Services FAQs

 Who is responsible for paying the charge?

-Legally the owner/keeper of the vehicle is responsible and it is the owner/keeper who will be pursued in any further action.
+Legally the owner/keeper of the vehicle is responsible and it is the owner/keeper who will be pursued in recovery action.

 What happens if I appeal a PCN?